 Of course, that could have just been our American "protectors" talking us up in the international media.
 Because everyone likes praise, and being told we're doing a good job might tempt us into siding with the Yanks the next time they want to occupy a load of oil fields in the search for weapons of mass destruction.

-To get to the bottom of whether we're actually a legitimate military force or not, I contacted Admiral Alain Coldefy – Research Director at IRIS and a defence strategy specialist – and asked him what would happen if the rest of the world tried to invade France.
+To get to the bottom of whether we're actually a legitimate military force or not, I contacted Admiral Alain Coldefy—Research Director at IRIS and a defense-strategy specialist—and asked him what would happen if the rest of the world tried to invade France.

 VICE: Hi Admiral.
 What's France's nuclear capability?

 Alain Coldefy: We've had a 24/7 operational nuclear submarine with 16 nuclear warheads since 1972.
-We are able to operationalise a second submarine in a few days – so that's 32 heads multiplied by six, which is 192 missiles of 125 kilotons.
+We are able to operationalize a second submarine in a few days, so that's 32 heads multiplied by six, which is 192 missiles of 125 kilotons.

 What does that mean?